-Like many of you I have always like the more custom look for my cars.
-I wanted something new, that not just anyone could buy in a store, so I decided to make a sub-woofer enclosure that no one had.
+Like many of you, I have always liked the more custom look for my cars.
+I wanted something new that not just anyone could buy in a store, so I decided to make a subwoofer enclosure that no one had.
 I wanted it to be obviously custom, but still have a nice stock feel to it.
 I think what I did definitely fits that criteria; however, I can't just keep that to my self, so I want to share the process for your creative mind to try to build off of my ideas.

-We made the box pretty much as big as it could be, so that there wouldn't be any unnecessary movement.
-This wont really be much of a problem anyway since the top will be the size of the whole trunk, but the bigger box really does help.
+We made the box pretty much as big as it could be so that there wouldn't be any unnecessary movement.
+This won't be much of a problem anyway since the top will be the size of the whole trunk, but the bigger box really does help.
 The next decision was if we wanted to port it or not.
 The 370z is just a really small enclosed space already, so there isn't much need to port it for the extra little thump, but the port really makes the sound more precise and clear.
 We went with the port for the sounds quality.
-It was pretty easy to make, and totally worth it.
+It was pretty easy to make and totally worth it.

 With the box built and ported, the hard part is out of the way.
 Now we build the top to the box, which ends up being the new trunk floor.
-We thought this was going to be a really difficult task, because of the shape of the 370z trunk being so unique.
+We thought this was going to be a challenging task because of the 370z trunk's unique shape.
 Then we realized that we could just use the old carpet and trace it out, so it ended up being really easy.
 We cut the floor into two pieces, so that we could easily get under it without ripping out everything, and taking out a ton of screws.
 Here is the floor before the carpeting.